 All applicants are expected to provide fingerprints, which will be forwarded to the Division of Criminal Justice Information Systems and to the Federal Bureau of Investigation.
 That said, applicants who have an existing criminal record are still able to apply for a real estate license, provided they include their criminal history along with the necessary documents related to the conviction, if any, on their application.

 Did you know?
 Georgia offers full reciprocity, meaning if you already have a license in another state, you can transfer it as long as you pass necessary background checks.
 The only exception is Florida licensees, who must pass the Georgia portion of the real estate exam.
 It is also a cooperative state, meaning you do not need to be a resident to conduct real estate business either.
 You can learn more about these terms in our Real Estate License Reciprocity & Portability Guide.

-In order to get a real estate license in Georgia, you will need to complete 75 hours of real estate pre-licensing courses that will cover such topics as:
+In order to become a real estate agent in Georgia, you will need to take a number of classes, known as prelicensing courses, which can range in price from $275 to $538 from accredited providers.
+The courses will cover such topics as:

 - The Real Estate Business